Nearly 50 Percent of US Homes Remain Unsold for at Least 60 Days: Report

 Almost half of all U.S. homes on the market remain unsold for at least 60 days, according to real estate brokerage Redfin.
 The stale sales figures persist despite the recent lowering of Fed rates.

-“We usually see home sales pick up when mortgage rates fall, but this year we are seeing the opposite—sales are dropping and homes are sitting longer on the market,” said Redfin Senior Economist Sheharyar Bokhari, in a statement.
+“We usually see home sales pick up when mortgage rates fall, but this year we are seeing the opposite—sales are dropping and homes are sitting longer on the market,” Redfin senior economist Sheharyar Bokhari said in a statement.

 The Federal Reserve slashed interest rates by half a percentage point to a range of 4.75 percent to 5 percent on Sept.
 18. It was the first rate decrease in four years.

 Homes sold out the quickest in Seattle, where properties came under contract in 12 days, according to the metros analyzed by Redfin.
-Indianapolis followed with 16 days, Warren, Michigan (17 days), San Jose, California (18 days), and Oakland, California (20 days).
-There was an increase of two to six days among the top five metros when compared to last year’s numbers.
+Indianapolis followed with 16 days, then Warren, Michigan (17 days), San Jose, California (18 days), and Oakland, California (20 days).
+There was an increase of two to six days among the top five metros when compared with last year’s numbers.

 Sales happened the slowest in Florida metros.
 It took a median 79 days for a home to be sold in West Palm Beach, followed by Fort Lauderdale (75 days), Jacksonville (65 days), and Miami (65 days).
 Austin, Texas, came within the lowest five, with 65 days.